bytecrusher/MaritimeDataServer/README.md

 # Intro
-**Maritime Data Server** is the central Data (cloud) server for Maritime Data.
+**Maritime Data Server** is the central data (cloud) server for maritime data.
-It stores the Data that come from, for exmaple **MDC** (Maritime Data Collector or LoRa-Bootsmonitor or any other device), into a database and gives the user a GUI to show the Data and do some configurations.
+It stores data that come from (IOT) devices, for example **MDC** (Maritime Data Collector or LoRa-Bootsmonitor or any other supported device), into a database and gives the user a GUI to show the data and do some configurations.
+Also it is possible to receive notifications about configured sensor data.

-The initial idea was, to have the possibility to be able to see some Maritime Data (temperature, battery voltages, bilge alarm) while you are not on the boat.
+The initial idea was, to be able to see how healthy my boat is.
+This means for example see some temperatures, battery voltages, bilge alarms... while i am not on the boat.

-The **MDC** it a small board with an ESP32 and a few sensors, that collects the sensor Data and transfer these Data to the MDS.
+The **MDC** it a small board with an ESP32 and a few sensors, that collects the sensor data and transfer these data to the MDS.
 You will find the **MDC** documentation under **https://github.com/bytecrusher/MaritimeDataCollectorSmall**

 ## **MDS** (Maritime Data Server)

-The **Maritime Data Server** is a web application to store Data and display Data for the user.
+The **Maritime Data Server** is a web application that stores data and display it to the user.
-It requres a mySQL Database for storing the Data and a webserver with php support to display the informations with Data.
+It requires a MySQL database for storing the data and a web server with PHP support.
+To display the data some HTML, CSS and JS is used.
-The **MDS** can display the Data from sensors in graph/gauges or charts.
+The **MDS** can display the data (that come from sensors) in graph/gauges or charts.
-Also it is possible to configure your boards and sensors.
+Also it is possible to configure boards and sensors, or add new boards to a user account.

 ## Description
-The server is organized in a Backend (API for receiving Data from collector and TTN, send emails) and a Frontend for displaying Data in the users Browser.
+The server is organized in a
+     - backend (API for receiving data from MDC (collector) and TTN, send emails) and a
+     - frontend for displaying data in the users browser.
-The Backend stores the Data into the DB.
-It also checks if Data are valid and board and sensors are existing in the DB, otherwise new DB records will be create.
+The backend stores the data into the DB.
+It also checks if Data are valid and boards and sensors are existing in the DB, otherwise new DB records will be create.
-For the Frontend the user needs to login.
-Now the user is able to do some configurations or display some Data.
+For the frontend the user needs to login.
+Now the user is able to do some configurations or display some data.

 #### Functions / ToDos Status / Bugs
 - [x] MDS with Web interface